logancalldev/gulp-starter-typescript/README.md

 # Front-End Boilerplate
 A boiler plate for Front-End developers, built with gulp and browsersync.

-This repo is the source folder for your project.
-It will process and put assets in a sibling `public/assets` directory.
+This repo is the `_source` folder for your project.
+It can be placed wherever you like in your project, just be sure to update the paths variables within **Gulpfile.js**.
+It currently will put assets in a sibling `public/assets` directory.
 Directory structure looks like so...

 ```
 - Project Folder
 		- public
 				- assets
-	- source (this directory is this repo)
+		- _source (this directory is this repo)
-		- assets
+				- **PROJECT FILES**
 				- package.json
 				- Gulpfile.js
 ```

 #Getting Started
-1. Add repo to project as **source** folder
+1. Add repo to project as **`_source`** folder
 2. Cut ties with this repo, make sure to include it in you project repo.
 3. Run `npm install` in the terminal
 3. Within **Gulpfile.js**...